 Save national security

-Trade barriers also aim to protect strategic industries for national security reasons.
+Trade barriers can safeguard strategic industries crucial for national security.
+These industries are vital for a country’s ability to defend itself and maintain its independence.
 For example, the trade war between China and the United States under Donald Trump’s administration started with concerns about the United States’ national security.

 Retaliation against trading partners